Skip to Content

 Ready to get started?

-If you are ready to dig deeper with essential oils head on over to Amazon to buy… you guessed it!
-Lemon, lavender and peppermint essential oils.
+If you are ready to dig deeper with essential oils head on over to Amazon to buy… you guessed it – the basic essential oils for labor – lemon, lavender and peppermint essential oils.
+Happy birthing!

 OBAC